-Despite a case of low-level coronavirus being identified in a dog from Hong Kong, the World Health Organisation has said that there is no evidence that companion animals can be infected with the Covid-19 coronavirus.
+Despite a case of low-level coronavirus being identified in a dog from Hong Kong, the World Health Organization has said that there is no evidence that companion animals can be infected with the Covid-19 coronavirus.

 However, until we know more about transmission of the coronavirus between humans and animals, best practice for anyone who exhibits symptoms or has been diagnosed with Covid-19 is to limit contact with your own dog and others.
 So avoid patting, being kissed or licked and touching the eyes, nose and mouth as much as possible.
 Regularly wash and disinfect your dog’s leash, bed and any other materials that come into contact with your dog.